MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-deviceinstallation.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting allows you to configure the number of seconds Windows waits for a device installation task to complete.

 If you enable this policy setting, Windows waits for the number of seconds you specify before terminating the installation.